brentp/bwa-mips/README.md

 Report
 ======

-`bwamips.py` outputs a report it looks like this for the example dataset
+`bwamips.py` outputs a report.
+It looks like this for the example dataset.

     ================
     Alignment Report